lpStoyanov7/car-info/README.md

 - environment=dev (for dev and staging)
 - environment=prd (for prd)

+Interesting thing to note: On production environment the application runs on 2 replicas, while on dev and staging it is only 1.
+At the moment it can be configured only in the workflow.

 ## Branching strategy

 Please check [Contribution guidelines for this project](CONTRIBUTING.md)